7 Myths About Using LNG For Your Operations

 As fuel prices continue to rise, profitability is being squeezed.
 Managers are increasingly resistant to accepting higher fuel prices, so they must sacrifice margins.
 LNG can help reverse this trend.

 Due to the large amount of natural gas reserves, natural gas prices have disassociated from oil prices.
 In the last 20 years natural gas has sold at about two-thirds of the price of oil (per unit energy).
-LNG costs 20-30% less than propane and about 50% less than diesel.
-If you would like to see how much you can save annually on fuel costs, visit the free LNG vs. propane or diesel cost calculator.

 2. It’s difficult and costly to set up an LNG system

 Seasonal or temporary LNG equipment is also available to serve as your mobile fuel source without long-term storage fees.
-Mobile LNG fueling stations and systems are designed to meet high-volume fuel requirements by creating a “virtual pipeline” while incurring zero or minimal capital expenses.
+Mobile LNG systems are designed to meet high-volume fuel requirements by creating a “virtual pipeline” while incurring zero or minimal capital expenses.
 For example, LNG vaporization skids and transport trailers can be brought to your location with an all-in (no equipment cost) LNG price savings.

 3. There are safety issues with LNG

 LNG has been the safest fuel for the last 50 years.
 LNG is colorless, odorless, non-toxic, and non-corrosive.
-Its high ignition temperature of 649 °C (gasoline: 315 °C) and limited flammability range (5 % to 15 % in air) make its unintentional combustion highly unlikely.
+Its high ignition temperature of 649 °F (gasoline: 315 °C) and limited flammability range (5 % to 15 % in air) make its unintentional combustion highly unlikely.
 LNG, if exposed to the air, returns to its gaseous state and quickly dissipates and evaporates into the air leaving no residue.
 Unlike propane and diesel, LNG is NOT flammable when in a liquid state.

 4. We can’t get LNG to our locations

 Natural gas contracts to 1/600th of its original volume when cleaned, cooled to approximately -261 °F and converted into a liquid.
 As a result, LNG can be easily stored and transported to remote regions, thus allowing for a natural gas “virtual pipeline”.
-In long-haul trucks, an LNG fuel system is 1000 lbs. lighter than Compressed Natural Gas (CNG) and 0-500 lbs. lighter than diesel and allows 800+ mile driving range.

 With LNG you can get natural gas delivered to your operations whether you’re on the grid or not.
 When natural gas is converted to liquid form it can be trucked 24/7/365 to operations all-across North America, leading to big savings.
 Storage container remote and automated monitoring provides access to fuel levels and generates reordering alerts for deliveries as needed.
 Mobile LNG storage tanks and vaporizers are also available with minimal site preparation, which makes it ideal for temporary or seasonal operations.